Technical FAQ for Regulations 5.20, 5.21 and 5.22

 - What is the status of methyl ethyl ketone (MEK) for the STAR Program, given that it was listed because it was a HAP?

 Do you have a question about the STAR program that is not answered here?
-If so, you can e-mail it to us, call us at (502) 574-6000, or write to the address below.
+If so, please contact APCD by email or call us at (502) 574-6000.